-Winter tends to bring an increase of viruses in the air, so giving your baby all the nutrients they need is vital.
+Winter tends to bring an increase of viruses in the air.
+So giving your baby all the nutrients they need is vital.
 If they’re old enough to eat solids, try mashing up some sweet potato to get some vitamin A, vitamin C and fibre into their diet.
-Lentils and kale are brilliant sources of iron, which is essential for having a great immune system, both can be added to a puree, which is easy for your baby to eat too.
+Lentils and kale are brilliant sources of iron, which is essential for having a great immune system.
+You can add both to a puree, which is easy for your baby to eat too.

 Stopping the sniffles

-Babies are particularly susceptible to illness in winter as their immune systems aren’t fully developed.
+Babies are particularly susceptible to illness in winter because they don’t have fully developed immune systems.
 It’s important to take extra precautions to create a hygienic environment at home for your little one to reduce exposure to germs.
-Simple things like washing your hands after you’ve been out and about will reduce any nasties entering the home.
+Simple things like washing your hands after you’ve been out and about will lesses the chances of any nasties entering the home.

-Also ensure that your kitchen surfaces are cleaned regularly with an antibacterial spray, as any surface coming into contact with baby’s food needs to be completely clean so that no nasty germs are transmitted.
+Also ensure that your kitchen surfaces are cleaned regularly with an antibacterial spray.
+Any surface coming into contact with baby’s food needs to be completely clean so you don’t transmit those ill-making germs.

 Strolling in the snow

 Even in the cold weather we all like to get out and about in the fresh air.
-As it gets colder and darker, it’s vital your little one is kept at a suitable temperature.
-To make sure they’re warm, dress them in one layer extra than what you’re wearing – if you’re comfortable in a jacket outside, put baby in a jacket with a blanket on top.
+As it gets colder and darker, it’s vital you keep your little one at a suitable temperature.
+To make sure they’re warm, dress them in one layer more than you’re wearing.
+If you’re comfortable in a jacket outside, put baby in a jacket with a blanket on top.

 Tiny hands and feet are also very susceptible to the cold, so make sure you have mittens and booties as well as a snuggly hat to keep your little one extra warm.